srrvnn/gruve/README.md

 not for reproduction

-bugs
+bugs and todos
 ----

-find known bugs at reports/bugs.docx
+find known bugs at reports/bugs.md find todos at reports/todos.md

 updates
 ----